Dancan254/DataStructuresAndAlgorithms/README.md

 ## 🤝 Contributing

-Contributions to this DSA repository are welcome!
+Contributions to this dsa repository are welcome!
 Here’s how you can help:

 1. **Fix bugs**: Spot a bug?
 Open an issue or submit a pr.
 2. **Add implementations**: Feel free to add new data structures, algorithms, or optimizations.